 In contrast to school finance, there was very high agreement on a capital construction bill passed in 2008.
-More than 80% in both Houses approved HB 1335 Building Excellent Schools Today (BEST).
+More than 80% in both chambers approved the bill Building Excellent Schools Today (BEST).
 A Public School Capital Construction Assistance Fund, including an emergency reserve fund, was established by consolidating several sources of revenue.
 LWVCO strongly supported this new approach to resolve the backlog of schools in need of major repair or replacement.
 It was especially important that it resolved the 2006 Giardino v.
-CO lawsuit, requiring CO to provide assistance to school districts without financial resources to repair or replace unsafe or obsolete buildings.
+CO lawsuit requiring the state to aid school districts without financial resources to repair or replace unsafe or obsolete buildings.
 Colorado was behind in making appropriate yearly payments.

-Early in 2009, three bills combined to reduce funding for 2008-09 by \$29M, with the largest portion coming from decreasing the per pupil allotment by almost \$20M.
+Early in 2009 three bills combined to reduce funding by \$29M with the largest portion coming from decreasing the per pupil allotment by almost \$20M.
+In this year the legislature introduced a new factor in the school finance formula to relieve budget pressures; it became known as the "negative factor" (see The Negative Factor on page 43).
 March revenue projections were lower than predicted leading to a more spartan bill than originally introduced.
-Funding for operation of full-day kindergarten was maintained - a provision that LWVCO had supported.
+Funding for operation of full-day kindergarten was maintained a provision that LWVCO had supported.
 The cap on the amount of additional property tax districts can levy was increased from 20% to 25% of their total program.
-Basic per pupil allotment increased to \$5,507, but school districts and charter schools were asked to hold a portion of their allocation in reserve2010 was a year of unprecedented constraints on the state budget.
-In January, the state rescinded \$110M of the funds allocated for the 2009-10 school year.
-In March, following even lower revenue predictions, the 2010 School Finance bill cut K-12 funding.
-Amendment 23 was interpreted as applying only to categorical programs and to setting the base per pupil allocation, but not including the additional factors that adjust the allocation for each district, such as cost of living, number of at-risk students, etc. Basic per pupil allotment increased to \$5,529, but the bottom line was a major reduction in K-12 funding for 2010-11.
-For the first time, LWVCO opposed the School Finance bill.
+Basic per pupil allotment increased to \$5,507, but school districts and charter schools were asked to hold a portion of their allocation in reserve.

+2010 was a year of unprecedented constraints on the state budget.
+In January the state rescinded \$110M of the funds allocated for the 2009-10 school year.
+In March following even lower revenue predictions, the 2010 School Finance bill cut K-12 funding.
+Amendment 23 was interpreted as applying only to categorical programs and to setting the base per pupil allocation but not including the additional factors that adjust the allocation for each district such as cost of living, number of at-risk students.
+Basic per pupil allotment increased to \$5,529, but the bottom line was a major reduction in K-12 funding for 2010-11.
+For the first time LWVCO opposed the School Finance bill.

-LWVCO reluctantly supported the 2011 School Finance bill which reduced funding by \$227.5M from the previous year.
-The basic per pupil allotment was \$5,634 and no new expenditures were approved.
+LWVCO reluctantly supported the 2011 School Finance bill, which reduced funding by \$227.5M from the previous year.
+The basic per pupil allotment was \$5,634, and no new expenditures were approved.

-After years of decline, the School Finance Act of 2012 held steady, maintaining per pupil funding at \$6,474.
+After years of decline the School Finance Act of 2012 held steady maintaining per pupil funding at \$6,474.
 An additional \$57M to the budget took care of increasing student population so that more cuts were avoided.
 The act also increased the funding for charter school capital construction from \$1M to \$6M a year, provided \$1.3M in assistance to small school districts to meet state mandates, and added \$480,000 for the school counselor corps program.

-Improved revenues in 2013 allowed increased funding for schools, though with the caution that this might be a one-time event.
+Improved revenues in 2013 allowed increased funding for schools though with the caution that this might be a onetime event.
 Per pupil funding was increased \$173 to \$6,647.
-In addition, League monitored or supported the following changes relevant to our positions: increasing the number of slots in the Colorado Preschool Program, giving districts flexibility to use the slots to offer full day kindergarten or preschool; financing supplemental at-risk aid for charter schools, school districts, and Charter School Institute schools; increasing the special education (Tier B) appropriation by \$20M; increasing the capital construction yearly funding for charter schools from \$6 to \$7M.
+In addition League monitored or supported the following changes relevant to our positions: increasing the number of slots in the Colorado Preschool Program, giving districts flexibility to use the slots to offer full day kindergarten or preschool; financing supplemental at-risk aid for charter schools, school districts, and Charter School Institute schools; increasing the special education (Tier B) appropriation by \$20M; and increasing the capital construction yearly funding for charter schools from \$6 to \$7M.